 This lesson introduces fundamental ideas about transmission of COVID-19 for grades 4-12 and community.
-SARS-CoV-2, the name of the coronavirus causing COVID-19 shows its close relationship to SARS (Severe Acute Respiratory Syndrome).

 Estimated time: 2 days, 3-4 hours.
-Mini-Inquiries A, B, and C each take 30-45 minutes, depending on number of participants and time for discussion.
+Mini-Inquiries A, B, and C each take 30-45 minutes.
 A projector, computer, and internet access are needed.
 Provide students with resources to study before class sessions and form small groups in advance.